Big-Ideas-Lab/food2vec/README.md

 # Semantic Nutrition
 This repo demonstrates how our basic semantic nutrition API works.
 We submitted this process as a clinical abtract to MLHC 2020 ([poster](Poster_Semantic_Nutrition.pdf), [abstract](Abstract_Semantic_Nutrition.pdf)).

 This is a base version of what was presented at the MLHC, and operates on a limited dataset.
 The dataset we used for training and publication is not ours to share.
-If you're interested in building your own local dataset to use with this API, the USDA provides an excellent [starting point](https://fdc.nal.usda.gov).
+If you're interested in using your own nutrition dataset with this API, you can designate a different (local or hosted) URL when you initialize the class.
+The USDA provides an excellent [starting point](https://fdc.nal.usda.gov) to build a dataset.

 ## Installation